Definition of a health literate organisation is:

 Find out more about the Health Literacy Alliance here.

 The result of this project is Make It Easy: A Handbook for Becoming a Health Literate Organisation.
-This tool was piloted with three health and community organisations and adapted with their feedback.
+This tool was piloted with three health and community organisations in the peer mentoring workshops and adapted with their feedback.
+The pilot demonstrated that the tool is easy to use, relevant and achievable.

 The handbook will support you to: